-The Company had \$179.9 million in cash and cash equivalents, marketable securities and restricted cash as of March 31, 2022.
-While the Company has experienced net losses and negative cash flows from operations since inception, management believes that it has sufficient cash to meet the Company's requirements beyond the next twelve months from the filing date of these condensed consolidated financial statements.
-However, until such time as the Company reaches profitability, it may require additional financing to fund its operations and execute its business plan.
+The Company had \$149.2 million in cash and cash equivalents, marketable securities and restricted cash as of June 30, 2022.
+The Company's plans include the construction of a 10,000 metric ton salmon farm in Ohio at a cost that is currently expected to exceed \$320 million.
+The Company is exploring alternatives to reduce this cost, including phasing the construction of the 10,000 metric ton farm with an initial production output level that would demonstrate the Company's competitive advantage and ability to operate at commercial scale.
+The Company plans to use cash-on-hand, marketable securities and debt financing to fund the construction.
+To date, the Company has invested over \$30 million in the project.
+Though the Company has experienced net losses and negative cash flows from operations since inception, management believes that it has sufficient uncommitted cash to meet the Company's requirements beyond the next twelve months from the filing date of these condensed consolidated financial statements.
+However, until such time as the Company reaches profitability, it will require additional financing to fund its operations and execute its business plan.